 (1) In this section —

-“disqualified person” means a person whose registration has been cancelled and name removed from the register under section 79(1)(i).
+disqualified person means a person whose registration has been cancelled and name removed from the register under section 79(1)(i).

 (2) A disqualified person may not apply for registration for a period of 2 years after that person’s registration was cancelled.